 HBAN Short Volume

-Huntington Bancshares Incorporated (HBAN) operates in the Financial Services sector, specifically the Banks - Regional industry, with a market capitalization near $24.29B, listed on NASDAQ, employing roughly 20,092 people, carrying a beta of 0.98 to the broader market.
-Huntington Bancshares Incorporated operates as the bank holding company for The Huntington National Bank that provides commercial, consumer, and mortgage banking services in the United States.
+Huntington Bancshares Incorporated (HBAN) operates in the Financial Services sector, specifically the Banks - Regional industry, with a market capitalization near $36.06B, listed on NASDAQ, employing roughly 20,092 people, carrying a beta of 0.97 to the broader market.
+Huntington Bancshares Incorporated, established in Columbus, Ohio, in 1866, operates as the bank holding company for The Huntington National Bank, providing a comprehensive suite of commercial, consumer, and mortgage banking services across the United States.
 Led by Stephen D. Steinour, public since 1980-03-17.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.